-(4) An employee or a structural unit may perform the duties of a compliance officer.
+[RT I, 10.07.2020, 1 entry into force 20.07.2020] - (4) An employee or a structural unit may perform the duties of a compliance officer.
 Where a structural unit performs the duties of a compliance officer, the head of the respective structural unit is responsible for performance of the given duties.
 The Financial Intelligence Unit and the competent supervisory authority are informed of the appointment of a compliance officer.

-(5) Only a person who has the education, professional suitability, the abilities, personal qualities, experience and impeccable reputation required for performance of the duties of a compliance officer may be appointed as a compliance officer.
+[RT I, 21.11.2020, 1 entry into force 01.01.2021] - (5) Only a person who works permanently in Estonia and has the education, professional suitability, abilities, personal qualities, experience and impeccable reputation required for performance of the duties of a compliance officer may be appointed as a compliance officer.
 The appointment of a compliance officer is coordinated with the Financial Intelligence Unit.

-(6) The Financial Intelligence Unit has the right to receive information from a compliance officer or compliance office candidate, their employer and state databases for the purpose of verifying the suitability of the compliance officer or compliance officer candidate.
-Where, as a result of the check carried out by the Financial Intelligence Unit, it becomes evident that the person's reliability is under suspicion due to their past acts or omissions, the person's reputation cannot be considered impeccable and the obliged entity may extraordinarily terminate the compliance officer is employment contract due to the loss of confidence.
+[RT I, 21.11.2020, I entry into force 01.01.2021] - (6) The Financial Intelligence Unit has the right to receive information from a compliance officer or compliance office candidate, their employer and state databases for the purpose of verifying the suitability of the compliance officer or compliance officer candidate.
+Where, as a result of the check carried out by the Financial Intelligence Unit, it becomes evident that the person's reliability is under suspicion due to their past acts or omissions, the person's reputation cannot be considered impeccable and the obliged entity may extraordinarily terminate the compliance officer's employment contract due to the loss of confidence.
 Where the duties of a compliance officer are performed by a structural unit, the provisions of this subsection are applied to each employee of the structural unit.

-(7) The duties of a compliance officer include, inter alia:

-1) organisation of the collection and analysis of information referring to unusual transactions or transactions or circumstances suspected of money laundering or terrorist financing, which have become evident in the activities of the obliged entity;

-2) reporting to the Financial Intelligence Unit in the event of suspicion of money laundering or terrorist financing;
+- (7) The duties of a compliance officer include, inter alia: - 1) organisation of the collection and analysis of information referring to unusual transactions or transactions or circumstances suspected of money laundering or terrorist financing, which have become evident in the activities of the obliged entity; - 2) reporting to the Financial Intelligence Unit in the event of suspicion of money laundering or terrorist financing;

-3) periodic submission of written statements on compliance with the requirements arising from this Act to the management board of a credit institution or financial institution or to the director of the branch of a foreign credit institution or financial institution registered in the Estonian commercial register;
+3) periodic submission of written statements on compliance with the requirements arising from this Act to the management board or branch manager of the obliged entity; [RT I, 10.07.2020, 1 - entry into force 20.07.2020]

-4) performance of other duties and obligations related to compliance with the requirements of this Act.

-(8) A compliance officer has the right to:

-1) make proposals to the management board of a credit or financial institution or to the director of the branch of a foreign credit or financial institution registered in the Estonian commercial register for amendment and modification of the rules of procedure containing AML/CFT requirements and organisation of training specified in subsection 6 of § 14 of this Act;
+- 4) performance of other duties and obligations related to compliance with the requirements of this Act. - (8) A compliance officer has the right to: - 1) make proposals to the management board or branch manager of the obligated entity for amendment and modification of the rules of procedure containing AML/CFT requirements and organisation of training specified in subsection 6 of § 14 of this Act;

-2) demand that a structural unit of the obliged entity eliminate within a reasonable time deficiencies identified in the implementation of the AML/CFT requirements;

-3) receive data and information required for performance of the duties of a compliance officer;

-4) make proposals for organisation of the process of submission of notifications of suspicious and unusual transactions;

-5) receive training in the field.

-(9) Where no compliance officer has been appointed, the duties of a compliance officer are performed by the management board of the legal person, a management board member appointed on the basis of subsection 1 of this section, the director of the branch of the foreign company registered in the Estonian commercial register or a self-employed person.

-(10) The duties and obligations provided for in this section do not apply to the obliged entities specified in subsections 3 and 4 of § 2 of this Act.
+- 2) demand that a structural unit of the obliged entity eliminate within a reasonable time deficiencies identified in the implementation of the AML/CFT requirements; - 3) receive data and information required for performance of the duties of a compliance officer; - 4) make proposals for organisation of the process of submission of notifications of suspicious and unusual transactions; - 5) receive training in the field. - (9) Where no compliance officer has been appointed, the duties of a compliance officer are performed by the management board of the legal person, a management board member appointed on the basis of subsection 1 of this section, the manager of the branch of the foreign company registered in the Estonian commercial register or a self-employed person. - (10) The duties and obligations provided for in this section do not apply to the obliged entities specified in subsections 3 and 4 of § 2 of this Act.